theRealKarlos/cloud-defender-game/README.md

 3. Run the frontend locally: `cd frontend && npm run dev`
 4. Open `http://localhost:3000` in your browser
 5. Click "Start Game" to begin defending your cloud infrastructure!

-## Contributing

-This project follows a spec-driven development approach.
-See `.kiro/specs/cloud-defenders-game/` for detailed requirements, design, and implementation tasks.

 ## License